Panoramic view of the Rock of Gibraltar rising above the harbour

 Q: Do I need to book the cable car in advance?

-Q: What's the legend about the monkeys?
+Q: What is the legend about the monkeys?

 A: Local legend says that as long as the Barbary macaques remain on the Rock, Gibraltar will stay under British rule.
 During WWII, when the macaque population dwindled, Winston Churchill personally ordered their numbers be replenished.
-They're now carefully protected and managed.

 Q: Is Europa Point worth visiting?